eskin22/Historian/README.md

 | Build Frontend | Rohan |
 | Build Backend | Kaushal |

+# ▶️ Usage

+## Local Setup

+Historian is not currently being hosted on a domain, which means that the only way to currently use this extension is by running the server locally on your machine.
+The instructions below will guide you through the setup process step-by-step.

+### Step 1: Clone this Repository

+First you need to clone this repo to your local machine to access the server as well as the extension.
+Once cloned, you should be able to run the local server and load the unpacked extension into Google Chrome.

+### Step 2: Start the local server

+Once you've cloned the repo, you can host the local server on your machine to enable the backend functionality of the extension.

+To run the server, simply navigate to the directory of the repo and run `server.py`.

+> [!IMPORTANT]
+> Historian works by sending a list of the URLs from your history to the server, which will then perform the computations needed to create the graph.
+Once completed, the server will asynchrononously update the graph on the frontend for you to see.
+Thus, it is imperative that you run the server in order to see your results visualized.

+To run the server, simply navigate to the directory of the repo and run `server.py`

+### Step 3: Load the unpacked extension into Chrome

+### Step 4: Displaying the graph

 # 💙 Contributors

 **Blake McBride** (Team Captain) <br> blakepm2@illinois.edu <br>